STUDIO POLICIES

 do I need a piano?

 Yes.
-I will only accept students that have a piano or weighted digital keyboard at home that they have easy access to and can practice on almost daily.
+I can only accept students that have a piano or weighted digital keyboard at home that they have easy access to and can practice on almost daily.
 Observation from a teacher: There is a big difference both in progress and enthusiasm for practicing in students who have access to a real piano versus a digital keyboard (with better results consistently coming from students with access to a real piano).
 I am always happy to help you find an acoustic piano should you want to go in that direction.
 More on materials here.

 will there be recitals/opportunities to perform?

 Everyone will have a different relationship to performing the music they learn in their piano lessons, and that is okay.
 Some will want to perform often and with gusto.
-Others will simply enjoy sharing what they learn with friends or family, or simply apply what they learn to other musical pursuits with little interest in formally performing solo piano works.
+Others will simply enjoy sharing what they learn with friends or family, or would prefer to apply what they learn to other musical pursuits with little interest in formally performing solo piano works.
 Some may feel nervous in the beginning, but after several years of study, feel ready to perform.
 I believe being open to all types is the best route for success.

 do you teach/play other instruments?